Frequently Asked Questions

 I want to make an appointment at the Doctor’s office and I have the Consumer Driven Health Plan (CDHP), what is the name of my plan?

-Travel Assistance is available when you travel more than 100 miles from home or internationally for up to 180 days for business or pleasure.
-This program is designed to help you respond to medical care situations and other emergencies you and your family may experience while traveling.
+Travel Assistance is available when you travel more than 100 miles from home or internationally for up to 180 days.
+Dependents traveling on business for their employers are not eligible to access these services during those trips.
+This program is designed to help active employees, retirees, and employee’s dependents enrolled in a PEBP sponsored medical plan respond to medical care situations and other emergencies you may experience while traveling.
 The program also offers aid before and during your trip, including:

 - Passport, visa, weather and current exchange information, health hazards advice and inoculation requirements,